 Format:Excel data, GIS polygon data, and online map viewer.

 Uses:Regional-level to National-level use

-The dataset consists of three components:
+The dataset consists of four components:

-- an accompanying web portal for viewing and interrogating the GIS data
+- An accompanying web portal for viewing and interrogating the GIS data

-- Oxygen δ18O drinking water ‰ (VSMOW): oxygen isotope variations in groundwater across Great Britain
+- Oxygen δ18O drinking water ‰ (VSMOW): oxygen isotope variations in groundwater across Great Britain.

 This resource is aimed at archaeologists using skeletal analysis to study the geographic origins, movements and diet of past people and populations.
 The data can also be used in modern studies of bird and fish migration, tracking sources of illegal importation of materials and authentication of food origins.